Medicine from the Earth

 How does all this work together?

 As Food!
-Select herbs to use as food!
 This is the oldest and most pervasive health giving use of herbs.
 Ordinary, common, available and wonderful, herbs as food are some of the best ways to restore and build health.
-Try the mint family: Basil, Lavender, Oregano, Rosemary, Thyme, Lemon Balm, and of course spearmint are good places to start.
+Try the mint family: Basil, Lavender, Oregano, Rosemary, Thyme, Lemon Balm, and Spearmint are good places to start.

 Acute conditions such as coughs, sprains or cramps respond beautifully to herbal medicine.
 Fragrant, cooling herbs relax and soothe at bath time in summer!
 Warming salves loosen sore muscles and help them heal.
 Cough syrups loosen phlegm in different ways.
 Drying herbs can help with runny, allergic sinuses.
 Aromatic smudges help us to open our hearts and spirits.
 And of course the constituents play a role, and are unique in each herb.